sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

-        ○ Learn the steps for deploying React applications ○ Understand CI/CD pipelines for automated deployment ○ Use environment variables for configuration and secrets ○ Deploy React apps using Netlify, Vercel, GitHub Pages, or Heroku ○ Explore deployment strategies for different hosting platforms
+        ○ Learn the steps for deploying React applications ○ Understand CI/CD pipelines for automated deployment ○ Use environment variables for configuration and secrets ○ Deploy React apps using Vercel or Netlify
+        ○ Explore deployment strategies for different hosting platforms

 **Practice Assignments:**